llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

         not every kernel implements every variant, so ``KernelBase`` provides a "default" implementation that defines no variants or tunings.

+    ..note:: The byte counters are intended to count traffic to and from main memory like DRAM or HBM under idealized conditions with perfect caching.
+They are not intended to count the total number of bytes requested by load and store instructions.
+So, even if a memory address is read in multiple different iterations of a loop with a stencil access pattern it is only counted once in bytes read.
+             However caching is not assumed between loops/kernel launches so an address is counted once for each separate loop or kernel launch.

-    ..note:: When counting the number of bytes accessed each byte accessed is counted in exactly one of the byte counters.
-For example a byte that read and written is counted in the bytes read, modified, and written counter and not in the read or written counters.
-Each byte accessed is counted once for each loop/kernel launch it is accessed in even if it is accessed multiple times within a loop/kernel launch.
-For example if a byte is written five times in the first loop/kernel launch and read two times in the second loop/kernel launch of a kernel, then it is counted once in the bytes read counter and once in the bytes written counter.
+    ..note:: To simplify counting each address accessed should only be counted in one of the byte counter attributes.
+For example an address that is read and written is counted in the "read, modified, and written" counter, but not in the "read" or "written" counters.
+The final output however does add the "read" and "read, modified, and written" counters when showing the bytes read.

     ..note:: Available variant tunings for each kernel are specified using a ``...BOILERPLATE...`` macro invocation in each kernel variant